byrd-laif/soilMakers/soulFood/followTheFood.md

 **Humus Soil and the Mycelial Network.**
 A below ground fungi mass that connects humans, plants and trees together, whereupon they communicate with each other.

+Displaying remarkable patterns of the reallocating of biomass and mineral nutrients and the discovery and colonization of new resources.

 Feeding the Mycelial Mass is a journey into the Womb of Mother Earth.
 Connecting and communicating with that which makes living possible.

 Shall She Continue ...